After completion of this session the participant should be able to:

 If the baby has a large occiput (back of head) resulting from moulding, oedema, or prematurity, you may place a rolled cloth to help the position.

-Secretions may be removed from the airway by wiping the nose and mouth with a towel or by suctioning with a bulb syringe or suction catheter.
-If the newborn has copious secretions coming from the mouth, turn the head to the side.
-This will allow secretions to collect in the cheek where they can be removed more easily.
+the mouth, turn the head to the side.
+This will allow secretions to collect in the cheek where they can

-Use a bulb syringe or a catheter attached to mechanical suction to remove any fluid that appears to be blocking the airway.
+Use a bulb syringe or a catheter attached to mechanical suction to remove any fluid that

 After delivery, the appropriate method for clearing the airway further will depend on: